KatherineMichel/church-website-and-marketing-on-a-budget/project_management.md

 ### Church Governance Structure

 ### Constraints
 The cost of the website and marketing materials would need to fit within the church's budget.
-Where possible, the project would draw upon existing church resources:
+Where possible, the project would use low cost tools and available resources:

 * Existing staff, budget, and other resources
 * Time and skill of volunteers, donated money, goods and services